 Class 12 English Core Chapter-wise Important Questions

-The five chapter clusters below carry the bulk of the CBSE 2026 Class 12 English Core paper and repeat almost every year.
-The first column lists the long-answer topics that recur as 3-mark and 5-mark questions; the second column lists the application-level questions that appear as 1-3 mark numericals / MCQs / case-studies in CBSE and CUET UG.
+The five chapter clusters below carry most of the CBSE 2026 Class 12 English Core paper.
+They repeat almost every year.
+The first column lists the long-answer topics that come up as 3-mark and 5-mark questions.
+The second column lists the shorter questions that appear as 1-3 mark MCQs and case-studies in CBSE and CUET UG.

 | Chapter Cluster | Important Themes / Long Answers (6 marks) | Important Short-Answer / Value-based (2-3 marks) |